 Two key factors contributed to the Fund staff’s work on pensions.
 First, the financial crisis intensified the Fund’s efforts to identify all sources of macro critical risk and vulnerabilities.
 Even if a country’s elderly dependency rate would not be burdensome for a decade or more, there was a preoccupation that demographic factors could be potential sources of fiscal vulnerability.
 Second, as noted earlier, the analytic tractability of the finances of a pension system facilitated analysis.
 This is particularly true for those countries—which constitute a significant majority—that utilize DB pension schemes in the public sector.
 The key variables that determine the fiscal trajectory of potential liabilities of a DB system over time and the financial viability of such schemes were amenable to a discussion of pension reform options.

 Were there countries where pension issues were not part of the surveillance agenda?
-Certainly there were a few AEs, particularly among the G7, where public pensions did not appear to be a major focus of Fund surveillance (notably Germany, France, and Canada).
-A number of reasons may have been important, such as the authorities having considerable technical depth on pension issues; an already ongoing academic and professional focus on the issue; or the authorities been judged in command of the legislative dialogue on pension issues and where the political sensitivity of the issue deterred a focus by the Fund staff.
+Certainly there were a few AEs, particularly among the G7, where public pensions did not appear to be a major focus of Fund surveillance (notably Canada, France, and Germany).
+A number of reasons may have been important, such as the authorities having considerable technical depth on pension issues; an already ongoing domestic academic and professional focus on the issue; or the authorities been judged in command of the legislative dialogue on pension issues and where the political sensitivity of the issue deterred a focus by the Fund staff.

 Our review of surveillance and program documents also found negligible or very limited Fund coverage on pension issues in 14 EMEs (Barbados, Bhutan, Botswana, Brunei, Cambodia, Guadeloupe, Libya, Macao, Oman, Pakistan, Turkmenistan, United Arab Emirates, Venezuela, and Zimbabwe) and 12 LICs (Djibouti, Ghana, Maldives, Mauritania, Mongolia, Myanmar, Papua New Guinea, Rwanda, Uzbekistan, Vanuatu, West Bank/Gaza, and Yemen).
-But only seven of these countries suggest the prospect of significant aging in the next several decades (Bhutan, Cambodia, Djibouti, Maldives, Rwanda, Vanuatu, and Venezuela).
-And among these countries, the World Bank was involved on pension issues in Bhutan, Djibouti and Rwanda and the Fund did raise the issue in the Maldives, suggesting at least that some attention was being paid to the macro-critical consequences of aging.
+But only seven of these cases suggest the prospect of significant aging in the next several decades (Bhutan, Cambodia, Djibouti, Maldives, Rwanda, Vanuatu, and Venezuela).
+And among these countries, the World Bank was involved on pension issues in Bhutan, Djibouti and Rwanda; and the Fund did raise the issue in the Maldives, suggesting at least that some attention was being paid to the macro-critical consequences of aging.

-There are two types of situation where pensions might have constituted a macro critical issue and yet where Fund coverage could be seen as having been too limited.
+There are two types of situation where pensions might have constituted a macro-critical issue and yet where Fund coverage could be seen as having been too limited.